dottedt/jquery-org-chart/README.md

 ## Written mostly for accessability

-* It uses ol and li for layout the css and javascript are just to make it purdy for sighted folks.
+* It uses ol and li for layout.
+The css and javascript are just to make it purdy for sighted folks.

 ## Other things